 Here's What Steve Nash Said About Kyrie Irving Before The Nets Host The Warriors

+Here's What Steve Nash Said About Kyrie Irving Before The Nets Hosted The Warriors

-The Brooklyn Nets and Golden State Warriors will play for the first time this season on Tuesday evening at Barclays Center in Brooklyn, New York.
+The Brooklyn Nets and Golden State Warriors are playing for the first time this season on Tuesday evening at Barclays Center in Brooklyn, New York.

 Before the game, head coach Steve Nash spoke to reporters and was asked about Kyrie Irving.